ozgurgulerx/aistudio-workshop-ozguler/README.md

     - [Lab2.4 - Evaluate your RAG based Chatbot ](./Labs/Lab2%20-%20PersonalFinanceRecommender/2.4Eval.md)
     - Lab2.5 -  monitor your chatbot in production with PromptFlow inference metrics

+*REST OF THE WORKSHOP is currently under CONSTRUCTION.
+Here is a sneak peek into what's upcoming...*
+*REST OF THE WORKSHOP is currently under CONSTRUCTION.
+Here is a sneak peek into what's upcoming...*

 ##  PART2  - BUILD LLM APPS with AI STUDIO - "CODE FIRST" APPROACH
 - [**Lab3 - Build & DIPLAY LLM Apps with Azure AI SDK on VSCode**](./Labs/Lab4%20-%20CodeFirstDev/4.1%20BuildWithAzureAISDK.md)